crytic/building-secure-contracts/program-analysis/echidna/advanced/using-all-contracts.md

 }
 ```

-Without using `allContracts` in a fuzzing campaign, Echidna is not able to break the invariant, because it only interacts with `EchidnaTest` functions.
+In a non `allContracts` fuzzing campaign, Echidna is not able to break the invariant, because it only interacts with `EchidnaTest` functions.
 However, if we use the following configuration file, enabling `allContracts` testing, the invariant is broken.
 You can access [allContracts.yaml here](https://github.com/crytic/building-secure-contracts/blob/master/program-analysis/echidna/example/allContracts.yaml).

 ```yaml
 testMode: assertion